Layout — Smart UI JavaScript API

 "vertical"

-<smart-layout-group orientation='horizontal'></smart-layout-group>
+<smart-layout-group orientation="horizontal"></smart-layout-group>

-const layoutgroup = document.querySelector('smart-layout-group');
+const el = document.querySelector('smart-layout-group');

-const layoutgroup = document.querySelector('smart-layout-group');
+const el = document.querySelector('smart-layout-group');

-let orientation = layoutgroup.orientation;
+const orientation = el.orientation;

 Specifies the overall dimensions of the item, such as its width, height, or volume, which can be used for layout, display, or calculation purposes.

-<smart-layout-group size='100'></smart-layout-group>
+<smart-layout-group size="100"></smart-layout-group>

-const layoutgroup = document.querySelector('smart-layout-group');
+const el = document.querySelector('smart-layout-group');

-layoutgroup.size = 300;
+el.size = 300;

-const layoutgroup = document.querySelector('smart-layout-group');
+const el = document.querySelector('smart-layout-group');

-let size = layoutgroup.size;
+const size = el.size;

 If set to true, the element will be excluded from the tab order and cannot receive keyboard focus.
 This means users will not be able to focus on the element using the keyboard or other assistive technologies.